 Typically included in a workers’ comp policy, employer’s liability insurance provides protection if an employee sues a business owner over an injury.

 For example, if an employee mentions a work-related injury and you fail to take action, that employee could file a lawsuit months later if the condition worsens.
-In that case, liability insurance can help cover:
+In that case, employer's liability insurance can help cover:

 Even if a lawsuit is frivolous, you could find yourself paying out of pocket for a costly legal defense if you don't have the protection included in a workers’ comp policy.